 So, before you make a pitch deck, first identify who you are pitching to and ask yourself:

 - What solutions or products are they currently using?

 Once you identify your who, determine how you are going to solve their problems.

-Answering these questions before you create a pitch deck will help you target your message clearly to your ideal customer, therefore making each pitch you deliver that much better.
+Answering these questions before creating a pitch deck will help you target your message to your ideal customer and make each pitch you deliver that much better.